LewisTrundle/tactihelm-l5project/user-study/information-sheet.md

 We believe an appropriate way of warning a cyclist of an approaching vehicle, is to convey to them the *following distance* of the vehicle behind.
 Despite being called the *following distance*, this is actually a measure of the time it would take the vehicle following behind to reach your location, if you were to suddenly stop.
 In this study, we have split this metric into three discrete categories: *far*, *near*, and *imminent*.
 These three values are used to decide how to vibrate the helmet.

 The helmet will vibrate using what's called a **wave pattern**.
 This vibrates all the tactors (starting at the rear) in sequence, up to a specific point, relative to the detected distance.
 Hence the name 'Wave', as the tactors are activated like a wave across your scalp.
 In addition to this, the vibrational pattern has a **varying duration**.
 This means the number of times the vibrational pattern repeats, depends on the distance.
 This is described in the table below.

-The helmet will only vibrate under two conditions:

-- a vehicle is first detected.
-- the following distance of the closest detected vehicle changes category.
+The evaluator will now activate the vibrational cue for each distance.
+If needed, please feel free to ask the evaluator to activate a cue again.

 | Distance |   Activated Tactors  |
 |:--------:|:--------------------:|